Jennifer M. Johnson

 Franklin Templeton Executive Committee

-Franklin Templeton brings together a wide range of investment managers to provide our clients deep expertise within and across asset classes, investment styles and geographies.
-Our firm combines the benefits of global strength with the specialization of investment teams each with investment autonomy and differentiated philosophies.
+Franklin Templeton brings together a wide range of investment teams to provide our clients deep expertise within and across asset classes, investment styles and geographies.
+Our firm combines the benefits of global strength with the specialization of our investment teams, each with investment autonomy and differentiated philosophies.

 Important information regarding forward-looking statements and non-GAAP financial information